-If your screen is set too bright or too dark you are starting off in a losing position, because your eyes adjust naturally for the monitor brightness.
-So, if your screen display is too bright, or too dark for that matter, your eyes will adjust to it and all your editing decisions would have been based off of inaccurate information.
+If your screen brightness is set too bright or too dark you’re starting in a losing position, because your eyes adjust naturally for the monitor brightness.
+So, if your screen display is too bright, or too dark for that matter, your eyes will adjust to it and all your editing decisions will be based off of inaccurate information.

 2. Dominant color in the room where you edit photos

-If the walls in the room are green, the image on screen will seem magenta (the opposing color on the color wheel), because our eyes adapt.
+If the walls in the room are green, the image on screen will seem magenta (the opposing color on the color wheel), because our eyes adapt to the display color.
 As a result, when editing the image, you’ll be tempted to make it more green to correct what appears to be incorrect color.

 If editing in Lightroom, make sure that the background is set to medium gray, which is the default setting.
 You can do this by clicking on:

 3. Type of light source where you edit your photos

 Editing in a dimly lit room at night, versus a room flooded with daylight will result in two different looks.
 Not only is the brightness level different, but the color of the light is different as well.